Pinocchio

 “No, I mean a way for us to get out!” said Pinocchio.
 He gathered driftwood and started a flame.
 “This is how we can make the whale sneeze!” he said.
 Pinocchio waved his arms over the flame to make a lot of smoke.
 Soon, clouds of black smoke were billowing up.

 The whale gave a cough.
 “Hang on!” said Pinocchio.
-And then… WHAM!!
+And then… wham!!
 In one big sneeze, Pinocchio, Geppetto and the Cricket flew out of the whale’s mouth.
 Rolling over and over in the sea water, at last they rolled up onto the shore.

 “Hang on!" said Pinocchio.
-And then...
-WHAM!!
+And then... wham!!

 Geppetto rose to his feet.
 "Pinocchio?"
 The Cricket was there on the sand.
 But where was Pinocchio?